Azure/azure-kusto-java/quickstart/oneclick_instruction_box.md

 ### Troubleshooting

-* If you are having trouble running Java on your machine or need instructions on how to install Java, you can consult a Java environment setup tutorial, like [this one](https://www.tutorialspoint.com/java/java_environment_setup.htm).
 * If you are having trouble running the script from your IDE, first check if the script runs from command line, then consult the troubleshooting references of your IDE.